-- The Committee shall receive the application/complaint and shall analyse the complaints and submit its recommendations. - b.
+- a.
+The Committee shall receive the application/complaint and shall analyse the complaints and submit its recommendations. - b.
 Regular interactions with community by physical visits, virtual meetings, feedbacks, review of outcomes. - c.
-The grievance needs to be redressed and disposed of as soon as possible. - 4.
-Percentage of input material (inputs to total inputs by value) sourced from suppliers:
+The grievance needs to be redressed and disposed of as soon as possible.

+4. Percentage of input material (inputs to total inputs by value) sourced from suppliers:

-Parameter FY 2022-23 (Current Financial Year) FY 2021-22 (Previous Financial Year) Directly sourced from MSMEs/ small producers 37% 24% Sourced directly from within the district and neighboring districts NA NA
+Parameter • FY 2021-22 (Previous Financial Year) Year) Directly sourced from MSMEs/ small producers 37% 24% Sourced directly from within the district and neighboring districts NA NA